fahiradh/data-project/README.md

-This repository documented some projects I've working on along the journey of learning data analyst with Python.
+This repository documented several projects I've working on along my journey of learning data analytics with Python, SQL, Excel, and so on.
 Happy learning!

 Fahira Adindiah (2023)